Chapter 6

 Later, after the meal, Matthew led Alex upstairs to his room.
 It was like a time capsule—the previous August frozen in place.

 A twin bed sat against one wall, its plaid comforter rumpled, with a faded Hawkeyes poster clinging to the wall above it.
 On a desk along the opposite wall sat a computer, next to a dusty model tractor.
-Bookshelves sagged with sci-fi novels and old texts, and a photo of Matthew and his sisters grinning in a hayfield was pinned to a corkboard on the wall.
+Bookshelves sagged with sci-fi novels and old texts, and a photo of Matthew chasing his sisters through a hayfield was pinned to a corkboard on the wall.
+On the floor, Ellen had set up an air mattress for Alex, layered with quilts and a pillow that smelled faintly of lavender and laundry soap.

 They took turns in the hall bathroom before settling in—Alex showering first, then Matthew.
 The house was silent save for the faint murmur of the TV downstairs.
 Matthew stretched out on his bed, hands behind his head, while Alex sank into the air mattress, the rubbery material squeaking beneath him.
 The room was dark, lit only by the soft glow filtering through the window, with snowflakes ticking lightly against the glass.

 “Tomorrow’s gonna be lit,” Matthew said, staring at the ceiling.
-“Mom’s famous for her stuffing—sage and sausage—best you’ll ever have.
+“Mom’s famous for her stuffing—bread and pork sausage—best you’ll ever have.
 And her pecan pie?
 Lethal.
 Uncle Dave will probably try to prank someone with a fake turkey call again, and Grandpa will tell that story about Thanksgiving in Vietnam.
 It’s the same one every year—how he traded his rations for a can of cranberry sauce.”

 Alex chuckled, pulling the quilt tighter, but said nothing.